 A credit score typically takes into account the past 12 months of credit activity.
-Thus, if you had a poor credit score and are trying to fix it, it will take time.
+Thus, if you had a poor credit score and are now trying to fix it, it will take time.
 Additionally, an established credit score is better than a limited or non-existent credit score.

-It may be frustrating to wait patiently for your credit score to build back up without being able to see the process.
-You can use Credit Bureau Singapore’s ‘My Credit Monitor’ service to keep track of your score.
+It may be frustrating to wait patiently for your credit score to build up without being able to see the process.
+You can use CBS’ My Credit Monitor service to keep track of your credit score.
 The service tracks your score daily and updates you whenever it detects any significant changes.
-This lets you track your goal and manage your progress effectively.
+This lets you track your goal and manage your progress regularly.

-Whenever you are going to a licensed money lender for debt consolidation or personal loans, it is a good idea to space out your enquiries – or do your research by other means before making an actual application.
+Making too many enquiries within a short period will make you look ‘credit-hungry’.
+This is akin to alarm bells for lending institutions.
+Hence, it is best to space out your enquiries or do your research using other means before making an actual application.

-You should know that building your credit score takes time, so you shouldn’t be in a hurry to do so.
+Building your credit score takes time, so you shouldn’t be in a hurry to do so.
 However, if you consider these tips, you should see significant differences within a couple of months to a year.